Friday, August 31, 2012

 Comments I made in the book discussion of Daniel Mackler

-Sylvie Imelda Shene: Sabina, I agree with most of what you are saying about sex and when a person becomes fully conscious, naturally becomes abstinent from sex, but not by choice, but because it’s near to impossible to find another conscious partner at the same level.
-Telling unconscious people not to have sex, is not realistic and does not work and the author of this book seems to have a problem even with masturbation!
-Why should not a person enjoy his/her body?
+Sylvie Imelda Shene: Sabina, I agree with most of what you are saying about sex and when a person becomes fully conscious, they naturally become abstinent from sex, but not by choice, but because it’s nearly impossible to find another conscious partner at the same level.
+Telling unconscious people not to have sex is not realistic and does not work, and the author of this book seems to have a problem even with masturbation!
+Why should a person not enjoy his/her body?
 Was he not allowed to enjoy his own body as a little boy?
-The purpose of life is to have fun in balance without hurting yourself or others, to be enjoyed, and shared and for us to become free to enjoy life in the present moment, we must face our history and feel our repressed feelings, at our own pace.
+The purpose of life is to have fun in balance without hurting ourselves or others, to be enjoyed, and shared.
+For us to become free to enjoy life in the present moment, we must face our history and feel our repressed feelings, at our own pace.
 We must face the pain in our lives.
 The only way out is through it.
-Nothing in the external world, no religion, no job, no geographical travel or move, no relationship, and not any amount of money can save us from the pain of our past.
+Nothing in the external world, no religion, no job, no geographical travel or move, no relationship, and no amount of money can save us from the pain of our past.
 Until we walk through our pain, we will keep reenacting, repeating, and recreating our past in the present moment.
-Dr. Alice Miller in her book, The Truth Will Set You Free; Overcoming Emotional Blindness and Finding Your True Adult Self says: “The past always catches up with us, in our relationships with other people and especially with our children.”
+Dr. Alice Miller, in her book, The Truth Will Set You Free: Overcoming Emotional Blindness and Finding Your True Adult Self, says: “The past always catches up with us, in our relationships with other people and especially with our children.”
 The only way to release the pain is to face it, articulate it, and feel it as it arises.
-If we can feel it we can heal it.
-I know sometimes the pain can be overwhelming, and we need to take a break from it by going to work, taking care of ourselves, and some distractions of safe fun, but we must take time to face, be, and articulate our pain and feel it as it arises until is gone.
-Because pretty much every person on the planet has been abused and traumatized to a degree by parental and societal ignorance, pain comes to everyone’s life.
+If we can feel it, we can heal it.
+I know sometimes the pain can be overwhelming, and we need to take a break from it by going to work, taking care of ourselves, and some distractions of safe fun, but we must take time to face, be, and articulate our pain and feel it as it arises until it is gone.
+Because pretty much every person on the planet has been abused and traumatized to a degree by parental and societal ignorance, pain comes into everyone’s life.
 The suffering comes because we run, avoid, repress, and deny our pain.
 If we don’t acknowledge and take responsibility for our wounds, but instead we deny and repress them, the wounds inflicted on us, we will inflict those same wounds on others and the next generation.
 I wonder if the author was extremely sexually abused as a child and now wants to repress his sexuality and of his readers – what we repress will find expression in a very dysfunctional way and will harm us and others even more.
-All religions have been trying to repress people’s sexuality and the author sounds preach like the very extreme religious people that use strong, harsh language that is guilt-inducing and we have seen religion’s guilt-inducing where gotten us.
-I wonder if one of his parents was a preacher -- Children that are preached to, learn to preach -- Maybe his parents were extremely critical of him and used strong, harsh language and made him feel guilty and now unconsciously he is extremely critical and passing this guilt to his readers.
+All religions have been trying to repress people’s sexuality.
+The author sounds preachy like the very extreme religious people that use strong, harsh language that is guilt-inducing, and we have seen that religion’s guilt-inducing has gotten us.
+I wonder if one of his parents was a preacher -- Children that are preached to, learn to preach -- Maybe his parents were highly critical of him and used strong, harsh language and made him feel guilty, and now unconsciously he is extremely critical and passing this guilt to his readers.

-Sylvie Imelda Shene: I also stand by my words that this book is confusing and if something is confusing is also abusive to me.
-Saying that this book is the continuation of Alice Miller’s work is a big lie even if people are not aware and can’t see the hidden lie.
+Sylvie Imelda Shene: I also stand by my words that this book is confusing, and if something is confusing is also abusive to me.
+Saying that this book is the continuation of Alice Miller’s work is a big lie, even if people are not aware and can’t see the hidden lie.
 Alice Miller’s work is so much ahead of this book.
-DM’s book is so tinted with morality and so manipulative that brings back old memories in my mind when I was living with my religious fanatic and manipulative older sisters, that tried so hard to push down my throat their beliefs and morality.
-The letter written to Alice Miller in the link below articulates what I feel DM’s book is trying to do to his readers.
+DM’s book is so tinted with morality and so manipulative that it brings back old memories in my mind when I was living with my religious fanatic and manipulative older sisters, who tried so hard to push down my throat their beliefs and morality.
+The letter written to Alice Miller, linked below, articulates what I believe Daniel Mackler's book aims to do for its readers.

 http://www.alice-miller.com/readersmail_en.php?lang=en&nid=2371&grp=1108